These Games are Awesome for Teaching Kids to Obey!

 They emphasize it.

-Because obedience absolutely necessary to create a well-rounded, respectful child who grows into a responsible, caring and faithful adult.
+Because obedience is absolutely necessary to create a well-rounded, respectful child who grows into a responsible, caring and faithful adult.

 And guess what?